Vanshikapandey30/Most-Asked-Interview-Questions/README.md

 18. What is TTL (Time To Live) in MongoDB?
 19. How does MongoDB handle transactions?
 20. What are the best use cases for MongoDB?

+### SQL Interview Questions

+1. What is SQL?
+2. Differentiate between SQL and MySQL.
+3. Explain the difference between DELETE and TRUNCATE commands.
+4. What is a primary key and foreign key in SQL?
+5. Explain the difference between CHAR and VARCHAR data types.
+6. What is the purpose of the GROUP BY clause?
+7. What is the difference between INNER JOIN and OUTER JOIN?
+8. What is a subquery in SQL?
+9. How do you handle NULL values in SQL?
+10. What is the purpose of the HAVING clause?
+11. Explain the difference between UNION and UNION ALL.
+12. How do you optimize SQL queries?
+13. What is normalization and denormalization in SQL?
+14. Explain the difference between clustered and non-clustered indexes.
+15. How do you find duplicate records in a table?
+16. What is an alias in SQL?
+Provide an example.
+17. How do you update data in a table using SQL?
+18. What is the purpose of the CASE statement in SQL?
+19. Explain the difference between a view and a table.
+20. How do you perform a backup and restore in SQL Server?